GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 ## Architecture diagram and components

 This solution provides a reference architecture for a PaaS web application with an Azure SQL Database backend.
 The web application is hosted in an isolated Azure App Service Environment, which is a private, dedicated environment in an Azure datacenter.
-The environment load balances traffic for the web application across virtual machines managed by Azure.
+The environment load balances traffic for the web application across virtual machines managed by Azure, all traffic passed utilizes TLSv1.2.
 This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer.

 For enhanced analytics and reporting, Azure SQL Databases can be configured with columnstore indexes.
 Azure SQL Databases can be scaled up or down or shut off completely in response to customer usage.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

 The entire solution is built upon Azure Storage which customers configure from the Azure portal.
 Azure Storage encrypts all data with Storage Service Encryption to maintain confidentiality of data at rest.
 Geographic Redundant Storage ensures that an adverse event at the customer's primary data center will not result in a loss of data as a second copy will be stored in a separate location hundreds of miles away.

 For enhanced security, this architecture manages resources with Azure Active Directory and Azure Key Vault.
-System health is monitored through Azure Monitor.
+System health is monitored through Azure Security Center and Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.
+Azure Application Gateway is configured as a firewall in prevention mode and disallows traffic that is not TLSv1.2.
+The solution utilizes Azure Application Service Environment v2 to isolate the web tier in a non-multi-tenant environment.

 Azure SQL Database is commonly managed through SQL Server Management Studio (SSMS), which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**